Visual Arts Curriculum

 Exploration of Ceramics

-This course will continue to build on the skills from the beginning level ceramics class.
-Students will explore a variety of methods of construction and glazing techniques which reflect a greater level of craftsmanship and ability.
-In addition, students will be challenged to deepen their knowledge of both technique and concept while becoming more fully involved in all aspects of the ceramics process.
+This course continues to build on the skills from Fundamentals of 3D Art and Ceramics.
+Students explore a variety of methods of construction and glazing techniques which reflect a greater level of craftsmanship and ability.
+In addition, students are challenged to deepen their knowledge of both technique and concept while becoming more fully involved in all aspects of the ceramics process.

 Fundamentals of Drawing & Painting